mihaj/mihaj.github.io/about.md

 permalink: /about
 ---

-My name is Miha and I’ve been tinkering with computers for some time now.
-I remember getting Pentium 100 in the late ’90s and that’s how it all started.
+My name is Miha and I've been tinkering with computers for some time now.
+I remember getting Pentium 100 in the late '90s and that's how it all started.

 ### Highlight Services